 Avoid getting bitten by mosquitoes.
 So the obvious advice is to wear protective clothing at dawn and dusk and take and use mosquito repellent with DEET as this is sometimes hard to source when you’re there.

 Take Malaria tablets – there are a few options so do your research.
 We’ve taken a dose of doxycycline during our 6-month long trip.
-It’s easy to get in West Africa and generally one of the more affordable ones with less side effects than some of the other malaria medication.
+It’s easy to get in West Africa and generally one of the more affordable ones with fewer side effects than some of the other malaria medications.

 8. Check Travel Advice before you go and while on the trip